-A travel guide based on my first solo trip to Belize.
+A travel diary of my first solo trip to Belize.
 Check out these tips for your next trip or just visually transport yourself through the pictures.

 My Travel Details